 - Mix Dry Ingredients: In a large bowl, throw in the cornmeal, flour, sugar, baking soda, baking powder, and a pinch of salt.
 Give it a good stir to make sure everything's combined.

-- Blend It All Together: Pour the buttermilk mixture into the cornmeal.
-Whisk it up until well incorporated.
-In another bowl, grab your hand mixer and whip the egg whites until stiff peaks form (see instructions below).
+- Beat Egg Whites: In another bowl, grab your hand mixer and whip the egg whites until stiff peaks form (see instructions below).
 Gently add to your buttermilk mix.
-This will help the soul food cornbread be light and airy.
+This will help the cornbread be light and airy.

 - Add the Final Touch: Toss in the oil and melted butter, and give it all a good mix.
 Pour the batter into your prepped dish.
 Slide it into the oven and let it do its thing for about 30 to 40 minutes.
 You want it cooked through until a beautiful golden brown coat.

-tiP: How to Beat Egg Whites For Stiff Peaks
+How to Beat Egg Whites For Stiff Peaks

 Beating egg whites is a crucial step in getting a light and airy texture to cornbread.
 You will need an electric mixer or hand mixer, a clean, dry bowl, and room temperature eggs.